How Judges Accept and Reject Plea Deals

 Can the Judge Reject the Deal After the Defendant Pleads Guilty?

-Once the judge accepts the defendant's guilty or no contest plea and enters a conviction, that judge can't later overturn the plea agreement.
-However, when the parties agree upon a negotiated plea that requires that the defendant perform certain conditions, the court retains jurisdiction until the conditions are satisfied.
+However, when the parties agree upon a negotiated plea that requires that the defendant perform certain conditions, the court retains authority over the case until the conditions are satisfied.
 If the defendant doesn't satisfy the conditions, the judge can reject the plea and resentence the defendant.
 An example is a defendant who, in order to receive community service instead of jail time, agreed to but failed to complete the assigned service.
+A judge might also approve the plea deal but defer a final decision on accepting the deal until after they receive and review the presentence report.

 DEFEND YOUR RIGHTS